tombenbow/katas-1/README.md

 1. Run npm install
 2. Run the tests by running the command `npm test`
-3. Remove '.skip' from the test to make it run
+3. Remove '.skip' from each test to make it run
-3.